 What happens when you hire an out-of-touch millionaire to run public schools

 UTLA released Austin Beutner’s calendar, exposing frequent meetings in exclusive restaurants and open access for privatizers.
 He has said that unregulated charter growth is a “distraction”—yet in his first four months as superintendent, he made time to meet with numerous wealthy privatizers and prominent charter promoters and has taken no action to stop the $600 million that charters drain from neighborhood schools each year.
 UTLA released the calendars while our bargaining team and the district met with state mediators.
-The next mediation session is scheduled for October 12.
+Mediation is over and now we proceed to fact-finding.
+Read our article about fact-finding here

 Some key deadlocked bargaining proposals: